CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 #### DER.2.3.A9 hardware replacement of affected IT systems (CIA)

 In IT systems with high protection requirements SHOULD be considered to completely replace the hardware after an APT incident.
-Even if a suspicious behavior is observed after a cleanup of individual IT systems, eg. For example, inexplicable network traffic SHOULD the affected IT system be replaced.
+Even if a suspicious behavior is observed after a cleanup with individual IT systems, eg. For example, inexplicable network traffic SHOULD the affected IT system be replaced.

 #### DER.2.3.A10 Conversions to hinder a renewed attack by the same attacker (CI)

-To prevent the same attacker from performing another APT attack on the institution's IT systems, the internal structure of the network environment SHOULD be changed.
+To prevent the same attacker from performing another APT attack on the institution's IT systems, the internal structure of the network environment SHOULD be modified.
 In addition, mechanisms should be established to quickly detect a recurring attacker.

 4 Further Information
 ------------------------------